acidnine/pivpn-ui/README.md

 # pivpn-ui (Wireguard)

 pivpn-ui is a web app which makes managing clients more convenient for PiVPN.
-Runs on apache/php/sqlite3, no docker required, as easy as copy/pasting 7 items in the terminal.
+Runs on apache/php/sqlite3, no docker required `¯\_(ツ)_/¯`, as simple as copy/pasting a few commands into the terminal.

 <img src="./img/screenshot.png"/>